 As we grow older, various physiological and psychological changes occur which have a direct effect on nutritional requirements.
 The body becomes less efficient at absorbing and using many vitamins and minerals.
 Long-term use of prescription drugs can reduce the absorption of certain nutrients.
 At the same time, many people find that as they get older their appetite decreases.
 Since the need for vitamins and minerals stays the same, or in some cases increases, it becomes even more important that the food we eat is healthy and nutritious.

 Digestive problems, like constipation, piles and diverticular disease, are more common as we age and become less active.
 Ensure you keep your fluid intake up by drinking lots of water.
-Being active helps the gut function appropriately, even walking or yoga can help reduce stress and anxiety levels which can contribute to constipation.
+Being active helps the gut function appropriately – walking or yoga can help to manage levels of stress and anxiety, which can contribute to constipation.

 Our sense of smell and taste becomes less acute as we get older, but don't fall into the trap of adding extra salt to your food - use herbs, spices and other flavourings such as garlic, lemon juice, flavoured vinegars or mustard.

 As we age, levels of stomach acid fall, and as a result the absorption of iron, calcium and the vitamins B6, B12 and folate are reduced.
 Decreased secretion of gastric intrinsic factor, the protein required for vitamin B12 absorption further decreases your levels of vitamin B12.
 As a result symptoms of fatigue, weakness and impaired concentration may ensue.

 The risk of heart attack and stroke also rises steadily with age.
 The major contributing factors – nutritional deficiencies, too much saturated fat, alcohol, smoking and a lack of exercise are factors which can all be addressed.